+Anticipated Retention Intentions

-Anticipated Retention Intentions.
-We utilized the same 4-item measure of retention intentions as in Pilot Study 1B, except that the items were adapted to reflect anticipated retention at Advanced Products, rather than their actual retention at their current organization (e.g., "If you had your own way, would you be working at Advanced Products three years from now?"; 1 = Definitely no, 7 = Definitely yes; $\alpha = .92$).
+We utilized the same four-item measure of retention intentions as in Pilot Study 1B, except that the items were adapted to reflect anticipated retention at Advanced Products, rather than their actual retention at their current organization (e.g., "If you had your own way, would you be working at Advanced Products three years from now?"; 1 = definitely no, 7 = definitely yes; $\alpha = .92$).

-Covariates.
+Covariates

 We included our standard demographic and organizational covariates.
-We include covariates in all analyses for consistency, but results are similar but weakened when not including these control variables (see SOM for results without covariates).
-Additional simple effects are reported in the SOM.
+We include covariates in all analyses for consistency, but results are similar but weakened when not including these control variables (see the online supplemental materials for results without covariates).
+Additional simple effects are reported in the online supplemental materials.

-Anticipated Sense of Fit.
-Neither the main effect of enacted behavior (p = .936) nor the main effect of valued behavior (p = .077) was significant.
-However, central to Hypothesis 2a and replicating Studies 1B-2, we obtained a significant enacted (interdependent vs. independent) × valued (interdependent vs. independent) condition interaction, F(1, 345) = 3.94, p = .048, $\eta^2 = .011$ (see Figure 2).
+Anticipated Sense of Fit

+Neither the main effect of enacted behavior (p = .117) nor the main effect of valued behavior (p = .825) was significant.
+However, central to H2a and replicating Pilot Study 1B and Study 2, we obtained a significant Enacted (Interdependent vs. Independent) \times Valued (Interdependent vs. Independent) condition interaction, b = 0.53, t(345) = 1.99, p = .048, d = 0.21, 95% CI [0.005, 1.054] (see Figure 2).
 We decomposed the interaction to compare the simple effects of valuing interdependent behavior by enacted interdependent behavior.
-Among those in the enacted interdependent condition, participants who were also exposed to valued interdependent behavior reported significantly higher anticipated sense of fit (M = 5.62, SE = 0.13) than those exposed to valued independent behavior (M = 5.13, SE = 0.13), t(345) = 2.61, p = .010, d = .28.
-In contrast, among those in the enacted independent behavior condition, participants who were also exposed to valued independent behavior did not differ in their anticipated sense of fit (M = 5.43, SE = 0.14) compared to those exposed to valued interdependent behavior (M = 5.39, SE = 0.13), t(345) = -0.22, p = .825, d = .02.
+Among those in the enacted interdependent condition, participants who were also exposed to valued interdependent behavior reported significantly higher anticipated sense of fit (M = 5.63, SE = 0.13) than those exposed to valued independent behavior (M = 5.17, SE = 0.13), b = 0.49, t(345) =2.61, p = .010, d = 0.41, 95% CI [0.120, 0.336].
+In contrast, among those in the enacted independent behavior condition, participants who were also exposed to valued independent behavior did not differ in their anticipated sense of fit (M = 5.40, SE = 0.13) compared to those exposed to valued interdependent behavior (M =5.38, SE = 0.13), b = -0.04, t(345) = -0.22, p = .825, d = 0.02, 95% CI [-0.421, 0.336].
 This finding is consistent with our theorizing that, to confer benefits to employees from working-class backgrounds, enacted interdependent behavior must also be valued.
-In contrast, when independent behavior is enacted, the type of behavior that is valued matters less for the sense of fit of employees from working-class backgrounds.
+In contrast, when independent behavior is enacted, the type of behavior